-The Funky Chicken shows you the best that the North and South islands offer.
+The Funky Chicken offers you the best North and South Islands offers.
 You can start anywhere you like and end up where you began, or using our Unlimited Travel offer, repeat some sectors for free!

 Departing Auckland we head south-east to the pristine beaches of the Coromandel and the world-famous Cathedral Cove (included).
 Here you have the option to kayak around this stunning coastline (optional activity) as well as the opportunity to visit Hot Water Beach (included); a unique surf beach where if you catch the tide right, you can dig a hole in the sand to create your own personal spa pool.